Doxify/go-supreme/README.md

 **Planned:**
 - ⚪ Keep track of changes in stock
 - ⚪ Fetch stock at an interval
-- ⚪ Monitor stock by product keyword

 **In-progress:**
+- 🟡 Make the API easier to use
-- 🟡 Add product styles
+- 🟡 Monitor stock by product keyword